mraible/mongock-docs/site/from-version-4-to-5/from-version-4-to-5.md

 We recommend leaving  old changeLogs  untouched (using with the deprecated MongockTemplate), but use Spring MongoTemplate for new changeLogs.

-This class won't be maintained from this version on, meaning this that, regrdless of the spring data version imported in the project, and although it will be still compatible(won't produce any compilation or runtime erros due to incompatibilities), MongockTemplate won't provide support to any new  method in the MongoTemplate's API after the version `spring-data-mongodb:4.2.3`
+This class won't be maintained from this version on, meaning this that, regardless of the spring data version imported in the project, and although it will be still compatible(won't produce any compilation or runtime errors due to incompatibilities), MongockTemplate won't provide support to any new  method in the MongoTemplate's API after the version `spring-data-mongodb:4.2.3`.